-Summer Teen Program - Prince William Medical Center
+Summer Teen Patient Engagement Program - Prince William Medical Center

-The UVA Health Prince William Auxiliary’s Summer Teen Volunteer Program takes place at the UVA Health Prince William Medical Center.
-We offer a choice of 3 2-week sessions that introduce students to the culture of the hospital.
+The UVA Health Prince William Auxiliary’s Summer Teen Patient Engagement Program takes place at the UVA Health Prince William Medical Center.
+We offer a choice of 4 2-week sessions that introduce students to the culture of the hospital.

 Service areas may include the Emergency Department, guest services, surgical services, materials management, physical therapy, registration, and the gift shop.

-Summer Teen Volunteer Requirements
+Summer Teen Patient Engagement Program Requirements

 To participate, you must: